 Compared to other major U.S. airlines, Alaska doesn't have the same nationwide coverage.
 American Airlines, Delta Air Lines, United Airlines, and Southwest Airlines all have significantly more capacity and network coverage than Alaska's typical 115 destinations and approximately 1,200 daily flights—which have been sharply reduced recently due to COVID-19.

-Alaska does not currently belong to a global alliance but will join Oneworld in the summer of 2021.
+Alaska does not currently belong to a global alliance but Alaska will join Oneworld on March 31, 2021.
 That will deepen its relationship with American Airlines and giving it a more prominent national and global reach.
 In the meantime, they have a large number of exciting partners, providing them with a decent worldwide network and codeshare opportunities.
 European partners include British Airways, Aer Lingus, and Finnair, while Asia-Pacific partners include Hainan, Cathay Pacific, Japan Airlines, and Qantas.

 How to Earn Alaska Airlines Miles